Lisa Howley is a Portland litigation attorney who represents businesses, government entities and individuals in high-stakes litigation.

 Ms. Howley is also a certified yoga therapist.
 She volunteers her time teaching for and serving on the board of Living Yoga, a nonprofit organization that offers yoga to vulnerable and marginalized citizens, including youth and adults in drug treatment and correctional facilities as well as low-income residents and members of Portland's homeless population.

-- Columbia University Law School, J.D., Kent Scholar
+- Columbia Law School, J.D., Kent Scholar

 - Smith College, B.A., Government, high honors